technohippy/parsecom/README.md

 ### Retrieving Objects

 There are two ways to retrieve objects.
-One is using Query objects directly and another is using Parse::Object as a facade of query objects.
+One is using Query objects directly and another is using Parse::Object as a facade of a query object.

 ```ruby
 # useing Query object directly